nzubeifechukwu/nzubeifechukwu/README.md

 - 👋 Hi, I’m Nzube
 - 👀 I’m interested in CSS, JavaScript and React
-- 🌱 I’m currently improving my React and CSS skills by working on projects
+- 🌱 I’m currently improving my React and CSS skills by building personal projects
 - 💞️ I’m looking to collaborate on projects that will help me perfect my CSS and React skills
 - 📫 How to reach me: Send a [DM on Twitter](https://twitter.com/NzubeIfechukwu)